-Browsers automatically import the necessary certificates, however, when trying to access these services from a Java client, you will not be immediately successful.
+Browsers automatically import the necessary certificates, however, trying to access these services from a Java client, you will not be so successful.
+Take this Java Client:

 In this blog entry I outline the steps necessary to deploy JAX-RS (JSR 311) RESTful web services to the Oracle Cloud.
 We'll be using Jersey, which is the reference implementation for JAX-RS, and JDeveloper, which is my primary Java IDE.

 Step 1.
 Create a Jersey Library in JDeveloper